Reduce Surgical Adhesions After Breast Reconstruction Surgery

-I didn’t mention it in the video, but I only use therapeutic grade essential oils to do this procedure.
-They are much more effective and potent than the oils you can buy in the health food store.
-You can get them from me and if you’d like more information about the oils, just contact me.
+I didn’t mention it in the video, but please only use medicinal grade essential oils – they are much more effective and potent than the oils you can buy in the health food store.
+My favorite brand is Young Living Essential Oils.

 If you would like to receive my best tips on getting through breast cancer and preventing recurrences, please sign up for my free e-newsletters on the right, and/or “like” me on Facebook (Marnie Clark, Breast Health Coach) and I’ll do my utmost to keep you informed and empowered on your healing journey… and beyond.